 The Society's Council introduced this award in 2001 with the intention of widening recognition of excellence to span more diverse fields of endeavour within, or related to, the biochemical sciences.

-The Council decides, every 2 years, upon the area or topic that they wish to recognize with this special award and prize of £2000.
-The awardee is invited to submit an article to a Society-owned publication and is given the opportunity to present their lecture at a Society Conference.
+The Council of Trustees decides, every 2 years, upon the area or topic that they wish to recognize with this special award and prize of £2000.
+The awardee is invited to submit an article to a Society-owned publication and is given the opportunity to present their lecture at a Society event.
 The Biochemical Society's 'medal' was designed by the well-known modern Dutch medallist Mirjam Mieras.

 Past recipients and criteria